 Living on Guam, Paula never had to prepare anything more complex than fried rice.
 Her parents cooked plenty and there were so many parties to attend.
-As a college student at the University of Oregon in the mid 1990's, Paula struggled to make local dishes following recipes out of an old Chamorro cookbook.
+As a college student at the University of Oregon in the mid 1990's, Paula struggled to make local dishes following Guam recipes out of an old Chamorro cookbook.
 Since and ever since, she has learned from her elders, recording their invaluable tips and tricks.
 Paula modified ill-written Chamorro recipes so the dishes turned out exactly the way they were supposed to look, taste and feel.
 By 2005, Paula considered putting together a cookbook to pass on to her children so they could enjoy and carry on the Chamorro traditions.

 Paula's second book is Remember Guam A collection of memories and recipes to warm your heart and lighten your spirit.
 This is a beautiful compilation of precious stories from folks who at one time or another, were on Guam, spanning across the oceans and across the generations.
-This book also has 20 recipes NOT found in A Taste of Guam.
+This book also has 20 Guam recipes NOT found in A Taste of Guam.
 Remember Guam is available as a paperback and via Amazon's Kindle Store.

 Macarons Math, Science, and Art, is Paula's newest book.
 This book is your ultimate resource in successfully making beautiful and full French macaron cookies.
-The book is NOW AVAILABLE via Amazon.com's Kindle Store.
-The paperback, colored-picture edition will be on sale by the end of May / beginning of June 2013.
+The book is NOW AVAILABLE as a paperback and as a Kindle downloadable ebook.
 For details about the book, and a sneak peek, visit Macarons Math, Science, and Art right here!